jfrog/jfrog-cli-manager/README.md

 - **Version Testing**: Compare behavior across JFrog CLI versions before upgrading
 - **Performance Monitoring**: Track performance regressions between releases
 - **Usage Analytics**: Understand which commands and versions are used most
-- **Latest Features**: Easily switch to the latest version with `jfvm use latest` to test new features
+- **Latest Features**: Easily switch to the latest version with `jfcm use latest` to test new features

 ### DevOps Engineers
 - **CI/CD Integration**: Automate version comparison in deployment pipelines
 - **Performance Benchmarks**: Ensure new versions meet performance requirements
 - **Migration Planning**: Analyze compatibility before major version upgrades
-- **Automated Updates**: Use `jfvm use latest` in deployment scripts to always use the most recent stable version
+- **Automated Updates**: Use `jfcm use latest` in deployment scripts to always use the most recent stable version

 ### Enterprise Environments
 - **Compliance Tracking**: Monitor which versions are being used across teams